Our size guide is correct about 94% of the time. So reading this page is a very good idea, if you'd like to end up with the right size.

 Rather than rely on size conversion charts, we urge you to MEASURE YOUR FOOT and directly find your European shoe size... and we encourage you to do this even if you're familiar with European sizes!

-If you begin by finding out the length of your foot in cm (see here on how to do that) you can then calculate your European size, according to this formula
+First step is to make a foot outline and figure out the length of your foot in cm (see here on how to do that).
+Then you can then calculate your European size, according to this formula: